amareswar-n/amareswar-n/README.md

 ## My Lifelong Love Affair with Technology

-<p> From the moment I watched my sci-fi movie, I was hooked-not just on the stories, but on the machines.
-Computers, robots, and intelligent spaceships (what we now call "AI") weren't just props to me; they were possibilities.
+<p> My love for technology started early — fueled by sci‑fi movies filled with computers, robots, and intelligent systems.
 Those cinematic moments planted the seeds of lifelong fascination with technology.<p/>
-<p>  My first hands-on experience came in school with the Logo programming language.
-I still remember to this day the thrill of drawing a triangle by controlling a tiny cursor with code.
-It was simple, but it felt like magic.
-That moment sparked something deep inside me-a sense of control,creativity and curiosity that's never left.</p>
+<p> My first programming experience was with the LOGO language in school, drawing a triangle and feeling amazed that I could control a cursor with code.</p>
 <p> During my first year of university, I wrote my first "Hello World!!" program in C. It felt intuitive and exciting, my passion for coding grew stronger.
 Even though I pursued a degree in Electrical Engineering, my heart was always with computers.
 I was fascinated by how a single piece of silicon could be repurposed endlessly through software.
 That thirst for understanding-the one that started with my first computer-has only grown stronger over time.<br />
 What I love most about computing is it's boundless nature.
 Sure, there's theory to learn, but almost everything can be tested and explored with just a computer and a bit of curiosity.
 There's no ceiling to what you can build, break or reinvent.
 And unlike many things in life, a computer never gives up-it just waits for the next command.</p>